learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 Now, use this function to calculate a cdf for each value in a dice roll so you can plot it later on.

-Perform following steps in the cell below:
+Perform the following steps in the cell below:
 * Create a list `dice_lst` with all possible values of a fair dice
 * Initialize an empty list `dice_cum` for storing cumulative probabilities for these values.
 * For each value in the `dice_lst` calculate its cumulative probability using the function above and store in `dice_cum` list.